CookieDaDev/CookieDaDev.Github.io/README.md

 - Holliday Events
 - Google Login
 - Multiplayer

-Yep, you heard that right, that's just scratching the surface.
+-- down here is a version of prodigy 1.50.0 made by my friend Daboss7173 Yep, you heard that right, that's just scratching the surface.
 This version is based off of 1-50-0, which is already one of the most stable and reliable of the Prodigy versions, so you can probably imagine what months of hard work can do to something like that.